NVIDIA/numba-cuda/docs/source/user/minor_version_compatibility.rst

 major version.
 For example, use of CUDA Toolkit 11.5 with CUDA driver 450 (CUDA version 11.0) is supported through MVC.

-Numba supports MVC for CUDA 12 on Linux using the external ``pynvjitlink`` package.
+Numba supports MVC for CUDA 12 on Linux using the `nvjitlink` library.

 Numba supports MVC for CUDA 11 on Linux using the external ``cubinlinker`` and ``ptxcompiler`` packages, subject to the following limitations: